Overview

 At a glance

-Each operator's scorecard shows a letter grade (A–F) and six supporting fields.
-All fields are derived from FlightAware flight records and JPXWatch's modeled event-level noise estimates.
+Each scorecard shows an Observed-Operations Score (0–100 — higher scores mean fewer deductions from observed operations) or an honest not-scored label, plus six supporting fields.
+All fields are derived from FlightAware flight records and JPXWatch's modeled event-level noise estimates, over one fixed trailing 12-month window.
 Field definitions:

 - Flights.
-The total number of flights by this operator in the reporting window.
+The total number of flights by this operator in the window.

 - Curfew.
 The count of flights recorded during the voluntary 10 PM – 7 AM curfew period that do not have an accepted exception.

 - Shoulder-hour operations.
-The count of flights operated during the hour before curfew (9–10 PM) and the hour after curfew (7–8 AM).
+The count of flights during the hour before curfew (9–10 PM) and the hour after curfew (7–8 AM).
+Displayed as context; shoulder-hour operations do not affect the score.

 - High-noise.
-The number of flights whose modeled event-level noise meets or exceeds 85 dB at 1,000 ft reference distance.
-JPXWatch terms these 85 dB+ aircraft-profile events; the scorecard column header retains the shorter “High-noise” label for compactness.
-This is a project-defined single-event screening level, distinct from the FAA's 65 dB DNL cumulative exposure threshold.
+The number of flights whose modeled event-level noise meets or exceeds 85 dB at 1,000 ft reference distance — a JPXWatch-defined modeled high-noise event.
+This is a project-defined single-event screening level, not an FAA standard, and distinct from the FAA's 65 dB DNL cumulative exposure threshold.

 - Event level.
 The typical modeled noise level for an overflight from this operator, based on FAA/EASA Part 36 aircraft certification data and distance-based propagation assumptions.
 A modeled comparative value, not a ground-monitor reading.